mjul/docjure/README.md

 # Docjure

 Docjure makes reading and writing Office Excel spreadsheet documents in Clojure easy.

+## Who is this for?
+Docjure is aimed at making the basic use case of reading and writing spreadsheets easy.

+If you need advanced charting, pivot tables *etc.*, the easiest way is to build template spreadsheets with Excel and populate them with Docjure.

+If you want to manipulate advanced features programatically, you are probably better off using the underlying Apache POI spreadsheet library directly or looking for another tool.

+Docjure has low churn.
+It is very stable library with a history going back to 2009 (open-sourced in 2010).

 ## Usage